patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Ansible/Ansible.md

 ### Ansible unsupported

-To specify that Ansible is not supported, add the `unsupported` property to the `<Ansible>` component.
+To specify that Ansible is not supported, add the `isUnsupported` property to the `<Ansible>` component.

 ```js file="./AnsibleUnsupportedExample.tsx"